Solkex/Nexus/README.md

 ### Community Builds are not updating

 - Make sure other Nexus users are online.
+- You may have to be in normal world tier it bugs sometimes idk
 - Press **Sync now** once and allow the sync window to finish.
 - Avoid repeatedly pressing Sync; Nexus deliberately rate-limits traffic.
 - Use `/nexus status` for diagnostic information.